-- Make the request in writing
+- make the request in writing

-- State that it is an application for the purposes of the FOI Act
+- state that it is an application for the purposes of the FOI Act

-- Give details about how notices can be sent to you (this can include an email address)
+- give details about how notices can be sent to you (this can include an email address)

 The Norfolk Island Regional Council must notify you within 14 days that they have received your request.
-The Norfolk Island Regional Council may also consult you if your request is complex or large, and they cannot process it without spending an unreasonable amount of time or resources.
+The Council may also consult you if your request is complex or large, and they cannot process it without spending an unreasonable amount of time or resources.
 The consultation process aims to help you refine the scope of your request.

 Charges under the FOI Act

-There is no application fee for requesting access to a document under the FOI Act or asking for your personal information to be amended or annotated.
+There is no application fee for requesting access to a document under the FOI Act or, for asking for your personal information to be amended or annotated.
 However, the Norfolk Island Regional Council may decide to charge you for the work involved in processing your request, except where the request concerns access to your own personal information.